 - 8. On race days a member of the Medical Staff must: - Arrive promptly at the designated time which is 90 minutes before the first race for the SRMO and 60 minutes before the first race for all other Medical Staff - Be dressed in appropriate Personal Protective Equipment (PPE) to be able to deliver care in the pre-hospital environment and be clearly identifiable as Medical Staff by that uniform or other means - Check their equipment is compliant with BHAGI 11.
-Any equipment or drugs for use on the racecourse in RMO bags, JMR or ambulances must be in date, serviceable and maintained in line with manufacturers' recommendations - Report any equipment deficiencies to the SRMO immediately - Attend the SRMO briefing 60 minutes before racing - Read, understand and be compliant with current BHAGI, SO and other relevant documentation

-- Act at all times according to their clinical decision making and not allow financial or racing operational considerations to override this judgement - Ensure that they do not have any conflict of interest with any other activity or duty on a race day - Attend all Fallen Riders, if safe to do so, within one minute of their fall - Stay in communication with the SRMO by two-way radio (VEMCOM) or mobile phone - Not leave the course unless directed to do so by the SRMO - Keep accurate and contemporaneous notes of all patient encounters on the computerised medical record system, RIMANI (or TM2 if a physiotherapist), unless using ambulance paper records.
+Any equipment or drugs for use on the racecourse in RMO bags, JMR or ambulances must be in date, serviceable and maintained in line with manufacturers' recommendations - Report any equipment deficiencies to the SRMO immediately - Attend the SRMO briefing 60 minutes before racing - Read, understand and be compliant with current BHAGI, SO and other relevant documentation - Act at all times according to their clinical decision making and not allow financial or racing operational considerations to override this judgement - Ensure that they do not have any conflict of interest with any other activity or duty on a race day - Attend all Fallen Riders, if safe to do so, within one minute of their fall - Stay in communication with the SRMO by two-way radio (VEMCOM) or mobile phone - Not leave the course unless directed to do so by the SRMO - Keep accurate and contemporaneous notes of all patient encounters on the computerised medical record system, RIMANI (or TM2 if a physiotherapist), unless using ambulance paper records.
 Records must be entered by the assessing clinician under their personal login.
-These records will be subject to regular audit. - Follow the process set out at Annex C for Foreign and Amateur Riders - Prevent unauthorised access to the JMR - Not divulge any information to any party that could be construed as a breach of patient confidentiality - Remain on the racecourse after racing until stood down by the SRMO
+On Point-to-Point Courses clinical notes must be entered on Medical Report Form A and submitted to the BHA after racing.
+These records will be subject to regular audit. - Follow the process set out at Annex C for Foreign and Amateur Riders - Prevent unauthorised access to the JMR/RMA - Not divulge any information to any party that could be construed as a breach of patient confidentiality - Remain on the racecourse after racing until stood down by the SRMO

-Duties of Managing Executive
+Duties of Managing Executive/Point-to-Point Organising Committee

-9. The Managing Executive must ensure all aspects of race day medical care are compliant with BHAGI 11 confirming this with the SRMO, before both parties sign the Race Day Confirmation Form (Annex G).
-If circumstances change and medical arrangements fall below those required by BHAGI 11 or local SO then the Managing Executive, after appropriate consultation with the SRMO, must advise the Stipendiary Stewards as soon as possible.
+9. The Managing Executive/Point-to-Point Organising Committee, must ensure all aspects of race day medical care are compliant with BHAGI 11 confirming this with the SRMO, before both parties sign the Race Day Confirmation Form (Annex G).
+If circumstances change and medical arrangements fall below those required by BHAGI 11 or local SO then the Managing Executive/Point-to-Point Organising Committee, after appropriate consultation with the SRMO, must advise the Stipendiary Stewards/Point-to-Point Chairman of Stewards as soon as possible.